fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

 It specifically allows you to define multiple input or output models as well as models that share layers.
 More than that, it allows you to define ad hoc acyclic network graphs.
 Models are defined by creating instances of layers and connecting them directly to each other in pairs, then defining a Model that specifies the layers to act as the input and output to the model.
-Let’s look at the three unique aspects of Keras functional API in turn:
+Let's look at the three unique aspects of Keras functional API in turn: